Nickelodeon Movies: 2000s

 In 2005, the studio and Paramount Classics purchased a documentary film, Mad Hot Ballroom, at the 2005 Slamdance Film Festival in Park City, Utah.
-It became the studios' first (and, so far, only) documentary film and their only film to have a limited theatrical release.
-It grossed $8,117,961 in the United States and $9,079,042 worldwide.
-It also was a huge critical success.
+It became the studios' first (and so far only) documentary film, the first Nickelodeon feature to be released outside of the main Paramount Pictures label, and their only film to have a limited theatrical release.
+The movie made back its low budget and was also a critical success.

-Several months later, the studio and Paramount Pictures released their first co-production with both Columbia Pictures and Metro Goldwyn Mayer and released a family comedy film, Yours, Mine and Ours, a remake of the 1968 film of the same name.
+Several months later, the studio and Paramount Pictures released their first co-production with both Columbia Pictures and Metro-Goldwyn-Mayer and released a family comedy film, Yours, Mine and Ours, a remake of the 1968 film of the same name.
 This film stars Dennis Quaid and Rene Russo.
-This film was critically panned, but was a modest box office success, earning $53,412,862 in the United States and $72,028,752 worldwide.
+This film was critically panned and failed to make a profit in theatres.

 On June 16, 2006, Nickelodeon released the wrestling comedy film Nacho Libre.
-It is very loosely based on the story of Fray Tormenta.
+It was very loosely based on the story of Fray Tormenta.
 This film stars Jack Black, Héctor Jiménez, and Ana de la Reguera.
-This film met with mixed critical reception, but was a box office success, earning $80,197,993 in the domestic box office and grossed $99,255,460 worldwide.
+This film met with mixed critical reception, but was a box office success, earning $80,197,993 in the domestic box office and grossing $99,255,460 worldwide.
 A sequel to this film is being considered.

-Two months later, the studio released another CGI film, Barnyard, starring the voices of Kevin James, as Otis, a carefree cow who loves throwing parties, Courteney Cox as Daisy, a kind-hearted cow, David Koechner as Dag, an evil coyote, Sam Elliott as Ben, Otis's father and the leader of the barnyard, Danny Glover as Miles, an old mule, and voice actors Cam Clarke, Jeff Garcia, S. Scott Bullock, Tino Insana, Maurice LaMarche, John DiMaggio, Fred Tatasciore, and Rob Paulsen.
-This film met with negative critical reception, but was a box office success, earning $72,637,803 at the United States box office and grossed $116,476,887 worldwide.
-Like Jimmy Neutron: Boy Genius, the film's success has spawned into a TV show, Back at the Barnyard, which ran from 2007 to 2011 on Nickelodeon, longer than The Adventures of Jimmy Neutron: Boy Genius.
-Chris Hardwick replaced Kevin James as the role for Otis.
+Two months later, the studio released another animated film, Barnyard, starring the voices of Kevin James, as Otis, a carefree cow who loves throwing parties, Courteney Cox as Daisy, a kind-hearted cow, David Koechner as Dag, an evil coyote, Sam Elliott as Ben, Otis's father and the leader of the barnyard, Danny Glover as Miles, an old mule, among other Los Angeles voice actors.
+This film met with negative critical reception, but was a moderate box office success, earning $72,637,803 at the United States box office and grossing $116,476,887 worldwide.
+Like Jimmy Neutron: Boy Genius, the film's success has spawned a TV show, Back at the Barnyard, which ran from 2007 to 2011 on Nickelodeon, longer than The Adventures of Jimmy Neutron: Boy Genius.
+Chris Hardwick replaced Kevin James in the role of Otis.